History of Art, Architecture & Design guide

 Universities often expect you to have studied at least one essay-writing subject at A Level or equivalent (for example History or English Literature).

 Otherwise, the range of subjects studied at school or college is rarely specified and applications are typically welcomed from potential students with diverse academic backgrounds.
+Specific requirements vary at each university or college.

 Tips for your university application